 Jiří Hájíček (b.
 1967) writes poetry and prose and is the author of five novels.
 He lives in České Budějovice and has worked in a bank since 1993.
-Having begun as a poet, he made his debut in prose in 1998, with the collection of short stories Snídaně na refýži [Breakfast on the Platform].
+Having begun as a poet, he made his debut in prose in 1998, with the collection of short stories Snídaně na refýži [The Breakfast on Safety Island].
 Part of the realist movement of contemporary Czech literature, he finds much inspiration for his work in rural milieux of southern Bohemia.
 He has twice won a Magnesia Litera award.
-His books have been published in a number of European countries, including the United Kingdom and Germany.
+His books have been published in a number of European countries, including Italy and Germany.
+Two of his novels have been adapted into films: Zloději zelených koní [Green Horse Rustlers] (2016) and Dešťová hůl [The Rainstick] (2026).

 Books translated into: Albanian, Arabic, Belarusian, Bulgarian, Croatian, Dutch, English, German, Italian, Hungarian, Latvian, Macedonian, Polish, Slovenian, Ukrainian.